On Dynamic Distributed Computing: NOW: Analysis

-\begin{remark}[Limiting the power of the adversary] Considering an adversary controlling at most a fraction $1/rl^2 - \epsilon$ of the nodes for some constant $\epsilon >0$ and $r\geq 2$ independent of $n$, it is possible to strengthen Corollary \ref{cor} to obtain that in all the clusters the adversary controls at most a fraction $1/r$ of the nodes. \end{remark}
+By an union bound over all clusters, we have the announced result. \end{proof} \begin{remark} Considering an adversary controlling at most a fraction $1/r - \epsilon$ of the nodes for some constant $\epsilon >0$ and $r\geq 2$ independent of $n$, it is possible to strengthen Theorem \ref{cor} to obtain that in all the clusters the adversary controls at most a fraction $1/r$ of the nodes. \end{remark}